 But what they have failed to understand is that the world is changing.
 And when the family of one of their own is held hostage and brutally murdered, everything about their legacy is called into question.

 Previously, Christina co-wrote op-ed articles with former Clinton and Bush White House spokesman, Robert Weiner, at The National Press Club.
 She provided in-depth research and analysis of current public policies, regulations and laws.

-Prior to moving back to her native Washington, D.C., Christina was associate deputy director of the Pasadena field office for Californians for Voter Turnout Education and Registration during the 2016 election.
+During the 2016 election, Christina was associate deputy director of the Pasadena field office for Californians for Voter Turnout Education and Registration.

 In 2012, Christina co-produced and lead research on the Netflix documentary, Survivor's Guide to Prison, directed by Academy Award nominated producer, Matthew Cooke and Academy Award nominated actress, Susan Sarandon.
 Released in 2018.